Get equal doses of history and ambiance in a state park cabin, woods, trees, or lakeside. Here are the best Texas State Park Lodges and cabins.

 Stop by Mission Tejas State Park to visit another reconstructed mission along the El Camino Real.
 Before the San Antonio Missions were constructed in the 1720s, the Spanish established a mission in East Texas.

-In 1690, the Spanish erected at the mission with the help of the Caddo people.
-Though a smallpox epidemic led to the burning of the mission soon after.
+In 1690, the Spanish erected the mission with the help of the Caddo people.
+However, a smallpox epidemic led to the burning of the mission soon after.

 Located at 194343 State Highway 21 in Grapeland, Texas, Mission Tejas State Park is open daily from 8 a.m. to 8 p.m.
 Adult admission (12+) is $4.

 Recreation in Texas State Parks

 The CCC also developed recreational sites in Texas, designed purely to provide a fun experience for visitors.

 One great example of a state park created for its recreational value is Longhorn Cavern State Park in the Texas Hill Country.
 Located in Burnet County, Longhorn Cavern State Park features 650 acres above ground and a cavern below.